CameronMSeibel/react-practice/README.md

-# Getting Started with Create React App
+# Practicing React with TypeScript

+This repository was intended to provide practice in building an SPA with the React framework with TypeScript.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).